writeinstar/CRT_training_script/14__exercise-data-driven-testing/README.md

 2. Open file **datadriver-suite-test-template.robot** and run the test cases outside of live testing

-# Using a template within a test case
+# Use a template within a test case

 1. In folder **14__exercise-data-driven-testing**, create file test-case-test-template.robot and copy the contents from here [test-case-test-template.robot](test-case-test-template.robot)

 2. Open file **datadriver-suite-test-template.robot** and run the test cases outside of live testing

+# Use an alternately formatted CSV File

+1. In folder **14__exercise-data-driven-testing**, create file datadriver-alternate-csv-format.robot and copy the contents from here [datadriver-alternate-csv-format.robot](datadriver-alternate-csv-format.robot)

+2. In folder **14__exercise-data-driven-testing**, create file Leads.csv and copy the contents from here [Leads.csv](Leads.csv)

 # Two options you can use for Individual Test Debugging